-Akamai revealed on Tuesday that it had acquired Asavie, a company based in Ireland that offers applications for mobility, IoT and cybersecurity.
+Akamai revealed on Tuesday that it had acquired Asavie, a company based in Ireland that offers applications for mobility, IoT, and cybersecurity.

 Asavie has built a tool that supports businesses by positioning assets within private network slices to protect their phones and IoT computers.
-The organisation claims that to protect networks, it uses machine learning and anomaly detection.
+The organization claims that to protect networks, it uses machine learning and anomaly detection.

-Akamai believes that its purchase of Asavie is part of its 5 G security advancement plan and plans to extend its capacity to protect smartphone and other wireless devices in more and more remote business environments.
+Akamai believes that its purchase of Asavie is part of its 5 G security advancement plan and plans to extend its capacity to protect smartphones and other wireless devices in more and more remote business environments.

 Akamai has agreed that the products from Asavie will become part of its product range for Encryption and Personalization Services.

 The group announced that it had purchased Asavie in an all-cash transaction that is not supposed to have a material effect on its 2020 financial performance, although it has not announced the exact sum it paid for the Irish company.